beetbox/beets/docs/plugins/index.rst

 --------

 :doc:`absubmit <absubmit>`
-   Analyse audio with the `streaming_extractor_music`_ program and submit the metadata to the AcousticBrainz server
+   Analyse audio with the `streaming_extractor_music`_ program and submit the metadata to an AcousticBrainz server

 :doc:`acousticbrainz <acousticbrainz>`
    Fetch various AcousticBrainz metadata